harry7557558/harry7557558/esc102-portfolio-handbook/docs/about-me.md

 This is where you can find an overview of my position: my belief, my unique understanding of engineering design process, my values and skills and their related bias, as well as my weaknesses and my attempts to overcome them.
 I thought about justifying them with evidences, but I found it can be sometimes easier to follow and understand if I just state them, so I decided to leave supporting evidence to later parts of my portfolio and handbook.

-If you are a member of the ESC102 teaching team, you may have already be familiar with me through various ways including but not limited to my submitted assignments and tutorial activites, and I hope this can help you see how I understand myself and engineering design.
-If you are just a visitor from the internet who scrolled to this page, I only expect I can show you that I'm not a "normal" person, as well as present some of my unique understandings.

 ![functional-conch](img/functional-conch.jpg)

 <p class="caption" markdown="1">